Secrets of Successful Swing Trading

 Quant investing allows me to translate this technical pattern into a computer algorithm.

-Each day after the market close, I download the closing prices of 4,000-plus stocks.
+Each day after the market close, I download the closing prices of 4,000-plus stocks to a computer dedicated to this task.

 I then run them through an algorithm that identifies those stocks that fit a specific set of swing trading patterns.